foundryvtt/crucible/docs/Spells/Components.md

 Spellcasting in <SYSTEM> uses a novel and flexible system of spellcasting.
 A wielder of arcane power creates a spell by making a certain **Gesture** while tracing a specific **Rune**.
 The resulting spell can be further modified using vocal **Metamagic** which alters the resulting effects.

+### Idea - Spell Components

+Each spell has certain tags which describe what type of interaction is required to execute it, possible tags might include;

+* Gesture - can be performed with one free hand
+* Weaving - requires both free hands
+* Whisper - requires a quietly spoken word or phrase
+* Command - requires a single loudly spoken vocal component
+* Incantation - requires a sustained vocal incantation
+* Transmutation - requires a simple material component which is consumed
+* Ritual - requires a complex combination of material reagents which are consumed

+The component tags which are used are suggestive of the casting time of a spell, but not strictly aligned.

 ## Spell Gestures

 The following table lists the available gestures which can be used to cast a spell.